-There are many reasons coaches may need temporary game lines including practice drills, group formation spacing, or phys. ed. exercises such as four-square or pickleball.
-However, proceed with caution or it could lead to an expensive repair.
+Coaches need temporary game lines for many reasons.
+Exercises such as practice drills, group formation spacing, or phys. ed. exercises like four-square or pickleball require temporary tape.
+However, proceed with caution as most adhesives could lead to an expensive repair.

 Many adhesive tapes can peel away your gym floor finish and expose the maple wood.
 If not remedied, the exposed area can lead to additional finish damage in adjacent areas.
 Additionally common tapes have resins that will seep into floor-finish and stain the underlying painted game lines and wood.